dddsydney/dddperth-website/README.md

-# DDD Perth Website
+# DDD Sydney Website

-The DDD Perth website is deployed to https://dddperth.com and is built using [Next.js](https://github.com/zeit/next.js/).
+The DDD Sydney website is deployed to https://next.dddsydney.com.au/ and is built using [Next.js](https://github.com/zeit/next.js/).

 ## Getting started